 Course Details

-- 6 hours of recorded video content
+- 6 hours of recorded lecture content

-- Weekly readings for self-study
+- Additional readings for self-study

 Learning Area